 The BOC opens the ballot bag or ballot container and removes the contents.
 The BOC members or tabulators count the number of ballots in the ballot bag, excluding any ballots that were set aside and not counted by the election inspectors on Election Night under the provisions of Wis.
 Stat. § 7.51(2).
 These “set aside” ballots should have been marked and bundled by the election inspectors on Election Night.

 The BOC reviews all ballots marked rejected, defective, and objected to, in order to decide whether such ballots were correctly categorized when the ballots were first examined after the election.
+The BOC should also examine all remade ballots to ensure that such ballots were correctly remade and that voter intent was correctly determined.
+If any duplicate ballots were remade incorrectly, the BOC should set aside the incorrectly remade duplicate ballot, mark it with the reason for its removal, create a new duplicate ballot, and mark it as such.
+See Wis.
+Stat. § 5.90(1).

 Separate and Compare the Count of Probable Absentee Ballots – Wis.
 Stat. § 9.01(1)(b)4.b.